kaby76/Trash/readme.md

 to the information specified in the pom.xml file.
 There are options for `trgen` to create a parser for a grammar and start symbol for a naked .g4 file.
 And, there are many other options.

+Once a parser is generated, build the program using the NET SDK.

 ### Parse and print out a parse tree, as JSON, XML, or s-expressions